 It's sorta hard to not make any dent on your goals if you're visible in spaces where your voice is needed most.
 It's very hard not to write a book if you've boldly told your community that you will launch a new book this year.

 Get in a community and commit to being visible.
 Immerse yourself in the project of your choosing.
 If you want, get help finishing this project.
-I have a course on called 21 days to creative freedom that helps creative entrepreneurs start a creative idea and launch it with courage.
-Yep, shameless plug.
-But it's okay, the value is priceless.
+If you're a writer with a desire to enjoy a full-time income as a freelancer, an author, or an influencer, The Finishers might be the next thing for you

 In conclusion, here's what it means for you and your creative business.